ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 Announcing Read the Docs For Business
 =====================================

-| tl;dr: We are launching https://readthedocs.com.
+	| tl;dr: We are launching readthedocs.com.
-| Nothing about https://readthedocs.org is going to change.
+	| **readthedocs.org will always be free and available for open source docs.**

 I helped `create`_ Read the Docs over four years ago, as an open source project to solve a problem we had.